 If they roll onto their back later in the night, see if you can gently roll them back onto their side.

-A seemingly bizarre trick is to sew a tennis ball into the back of their pajamas or T-shirt.
+An unusual trick is to sew a tennis ball into the back of their pajamas or T-shirt.
 This will make sleeping on their back uncomfortable, and keep them in a non-snoring position.

 If they can only sleep on their back, try experimenting with different pillow heights.
 And you can find specialist anti-snore pillows which keep the head and airways in a better position.